Praqma/reveals/code-academy/story.md

 # Chapter 1: The use case

-So, you're an awesome guy.
+So, you're an awesome coder.
 You know your way around code, and while studying you made a cool hobby project.

 A local business noticed your cool project and offered you a bunch of money ( which is nice ) if only you can show them a __Proof of Concept__ running on their __Cloud__ .

 ## Task
-Set the project up to run on AWS
+Set the project up to run on Amazon Web Service (AWS)

 ## Purpose
 To get all the students up and running with the toolchain and enable the technical parts of all the following courses.
-To get them started with the entire toolchain and introduced the project
+To get them started with the entire toolchain and introduce the project.

 # Chapter 2: The first feature request

 Good news!
 Your customer is back, your proof of concept works and he wants to pay you to add another feature!
-You were working on some bugfix now - but your customer wants the feature now?
+You were working on some bugfix now - but your customer wants the feature now!
-What should you do, when can the customer expect his feature.
+What should you do first?
+When can the customer expect his feature?

 You realize that you need some way of managing your tasks.